arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 ### _In situ_ sequencing (ISS)

+ISS reads the barcode to determine perturbed gene.
 This part is very similar, as both groups:
 - use Illumina’s miseq kit for ISS (sequence-by-synthesis), and both groups used lower resolution (10X) for imaging.
 - use padlock with gap to amplify barcode for sequencing